elct-odoo/onboarding/dronezone-demo/database-config.md

    Which we should create now: We now have a new contact Drone Vendor which we will purchase all of our non-manufactured products such as our accessories and drone components.

+# Let’s also set up our prices and costs for each product:

+- For manufactured products we can add a cost to a component and the parent product `Cost` can be computed from our BoM.

+- For the components that we purchase we need to create a vendors price list and set the cost to the corresponding purchase price.

 ## 2. Creating Drone Accessories:
-   - Create Drone Case and Float Kit as accessories in Odoo.
+   - Create Drone Case and Float Kit as Drone Accessories in Odoo.
    - An important disctinction here is to toggle `Can be Sold` and `Can be Purchased` since we don't manufacture these items but we purchase them from a `Vendor`
    - Once `Purchase` is toggled we can go to the `Purchase` tab on the product and add our vendor price list which is how much it costs to buy from said vendor.

-## Additional Product Template Steps:
-- Let’s also set up our prices and costs for each product.
-For manufactured products we can add a cost to a component and the parent product `Cost` can be computed from our BoM.

 ## 3. Product Categorization:
    - This step isn’t completely necessary but I wanted to show you how we can categorize our products.
 I’ll keep it simple and create two product categories: `Drones` and `Drone Accessories`.
 Now each product can be put in one of these boxes.

-   However for the components that we purchase we need to create a vendors price list and set the cost to the corresponding purchase price.

 ## 4. Price Lists:
    - 10% seasonal increase - We can select time frames for the month of July and December and a negative discount to increase our sales prices.